5 Tips for Cutting Monthly Costs & Payments

 The odds are that your credit has improved since you purchased your home.
 Like with auto insurance, a higher credit score is going to give you better rates on your home insurance.

-Even if your credit hasn’t changed much, it doesn’t hurt to shop your homeowners insurance.
+Even if your credit hasn’t changed much, it doesn’t hurt to shop for your homeowners insurance.

 Unnecessary spending is the easiest way to save money, so you should take a hard look at where your money is going.
 There can be ways to reduce your costs without actually losing anything.